 Students requesting a waiver of these registration requirements for any reason, including planning to register for Italian in Rome, must obtain prior approval of the Dean of Constantin College.

-ENG 2311 Literary Tradition III (can be taken as ENG 3355 ST/Tragedy & Comedy) (Prerequisite: Literary Tradition I, ENG 1301; Recommended Prerequisite: Literary Tradition II, ENG 1302)
+ENG 2311 The Literary Tradition III (can be taken as ENG 3355 ST/Tragedy & Comedy) (Prerequisite: The Literary Tradition I, ENG 1301; Strongly Recommended Prerequisite: The Literary Tradition II, ENG 1302)

 HIS 2301 Western Civilization I

 PHI 2323 The Human Person (Prerequisite: Philosophy and the Ethical Life, PHI 1301)

 THE 2311 Western Theological Tradition (Recommended Prerequisite: Understanding the Bible, THE 1310)

 MIT 2411/2412 Intermediate Italian I (Fall) and II (Spring) (3 credits)

 MIT 1302 Elementary Italian II (Spring) (3 credits)